Single Route of Redress

 What does this mean for parents and young people?

-If they are not followed, you can complain to the Local Government and Social Care Ombudsman (LGSCO) or Parliamentary and Health Service Ombudsman (PHSO) or seek to have the decision judicially reviewed.
+If they are not followed, you can complain to the relevant service, and then to the Local Government and Social Care Ombudsman (LGSCO) or Parliamentary and Health Service Ombudsman (PHSO) or seek to have the decision judicially reviewed.
 Further information on the roles of these bodies can be found on their websites.

 When can a parent or young person request recommendations about the health and social care elements of an EHC plan?